Little Lakes Valley Trail Chain of Lakes, California, USA

 Also known as: Mack Lake, Marsh Lake, Heart Lake, Box Lake, Long Lake, Chickenfoot Lake, Lower Gem Lake, Upper Gem Lake

-Welcome to the ultimate guide to Little Lakes Valley Trail Chain of Lakes — things to do, where to stay, fun facts, history, stats and more.
-Let’s dive in!
+Welcome to the ultimate guide to Little Lakes Valley Trail Chain of Lakes!
+Article topics include:

 - All About Little Lakes Valley Trail Chain of Lakes